 - Test electronic computer components in automobiles to ensure proper operation.

-Qualities of an Automotive Specialty Technician
+What an Automotive Specialty Technician Should Know

 These are the skills Automotive Specialty Technicians say are the most useful in their careers:

 Repairing: Repairing machines or systems using the needed tools.

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.

 Operation and Control: Controlling operations of equipment or systems.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.